pitankar/rv32imac-baremetal/README.md

 make upload
 ```

-If you see the `green` LED blinking, then everything is working as expected! :)
+If you see the `blue` LED blinking and `Hello, World! :)` on uart0 port, then everything is working as expected! :)

 ---
 # Flashing/Uploading to Board